-- View all marketing granted order letters, decision summaries, environmental assessments (EA), and Findings of No Significant Impact (FONSI)
+- View all marketing granted order letters, and other related documents.

 A SE Report can be submitted by any manufacturer for any new tobacco product seeking an FDA substantially equivalent order.
 A new tobacco product may be found “substantially equivalent” to a valid predicate product where it has the same characteristics as that predicate product, or if the product has different characteristics, it does not raise different questions of public health than the predicate product.

 Provisional Not Substantially Equivalent (NSE) Orders

 - View all provisional tobacco products issued NSE orders

 - View the list of provisional products that have been removed from review (CSV)